Birthday celebrations

 Note that this is actually Sam’s 71st birthday.
 He indeed knows this because two weeks earlier, an article was published announcing this very same birthday party as his 71st birthday.
 That article is translated in the “71st birthday” section below.

-This evening in the Hopkinson Theater, there will be a special performance in honor of the 70th birthday of the well-known comedian Sam Kestin.
+This evening in the Hopkinson Theater, there will be a special performance in honor of the 70th birthday of the well-known comedian Sam Kasten.
 The performance will be of Dos Yiddishe Herz15, and Sam will play the role of Lamech, which the famous comedian Sigmond Mogulesko had once played.
 The stars of the Hopkinson Theater will also appear in the play, including Irving Grossman, Dana Goldberg16, and Simon Wolf.

 After the performance, there will be a huge concert that Aaron Lebedeff, Hymie Jacobson, Fraydele (the khazante), Menashe Oppenheim and the “Yiddishe mama”17 will join for.
 There will also be artists from the English stage.